About BioDiversity Legacy

 Purpose and vision

-BioDiversity Legacy works to expand the community conservation movement, connecting with and learning from Traditional Owners to care for Country and achieve landscape-scale restoration and protection.
+BioDiversity Legacy seeks to expand the community conservation movement and engage with Traditional Owners to achieve landscape-scale restoration and protection.

-Our vision is to see Legacy properties returned to community ownership, This is because we believe community conservation can also play a role in:
+Our vision is to see Legacy properties returned to community ownership because we believe community conservation can also play a role in:

 Improving health and wellbeing by restoring biodiversity and connecting people with nature.